For Any Cancer Diagnosis

 Remember that you are not alone.
-Work with your health care team to address your memory changes, join a support group, learn more about chemobrain through our educational workshop, Chemotherapy Related Memory and Thinking Changes, and most importantly be kind to yourself.
+Work with your health care team to address your memory changes, join a support group, learn more about chemobrain through our educational workshop, Chemobrain: The Impact of Cancer Treatments on Memory, Thinking and Attention, and most importantly be kind to yourself.

 Q. My dad is elderly and is scheduled to start treatment for cancer.
 We are concerned about his ability to tolerate treatment side effects given his age.

 The single greatest risk factor for cancer is aging.
 Our population is living longer and cancer is a disease that occurs in older adults.
 There is no clear data, however, showing that certain cancer treatments, when appropriate, should not be offered on the basis of age.
 The only exception is when there are pre-existing health problems.

 Chronic health problems unrelated to cancer — such as hypertension, diabetes, heart disease or arthritis — do need to be considered with regard to cancer treatment and its side effects.
 For an older adult, it is important that the choice of treatment plan takes into account his or her overall health status, including:

 - any medications being taken and their possible interaction with cancer treatments

 - social supports, including who will be there to help with daily concerns like grocery shopping, cooking, and providing transportation to medical appointments.